 Missouri’s nursing homes and other long term care facilities provide different levels of care depending upon a person’s needs.
 Generally, people who live in skilled nursing homes need a lot of care while those in residential care facilities do not.
-Of the 1,144 facilities, 500 are skilled nursing (SNF), 30 are intermediate care (ICF), 397 are residential care facilities (RCF and RCF*), 217 are assisted living facilities (ALF and ALF**) and 12 are hospital-based long-term care units.
-Approximately 500 participate in the Federal Medicaid and/or Medicare programs.
+There are approximately 1,165 long-term care facilities with more than 81,100 beds licensed and inspected by the section.
+Of these facilities, there are 504 skilled nursing facilities, 24 intermediate care facilities, 369 residential care facilities, and 268 assisted living facilities.
+The section also inspects 11 hospital-based long-term care units.
+Approximately 500 facilities participate in the Federal Medicaid and/or Medicare programs.

 The Department of Health and Senior Services (DHSS) inspects state licensed residential care and assisted living facilities.
 The Centers for Medicare & Medicaid Services contracts with the department to conduct federal certification surveys in federally licensed facilities.
 In skilled nursing facilities, the federal certification survey and state licensed inspections usually occur at the same time.
 DHSS also investigates complaints about long-term care facilities and resident abuse or neglect.

 State law requires that DHSS inspect each long-term care facility twice in a fiscal year.
 The fiscal year is July 1 – June 30.
-A federal survey is also required every 9 to 15 months for Medicare and/or Medicaid-certified facilities.
+A federal survey is also required every nine to 15 months for Medicare and/or Medicaid-certified facilities.

-The Inspection Process Before an inspection, the DHSS survey team reviews the facility’s previous compliance history, to include complaint investigations.
+Before an inspection, the DHSS survey team reviews the facility’s previous compliance history, to include complaint investigations.
 The team conducts an unannounced visit to evaluate resident quality of care and quality of life, environmental services, dietary services, and fire safety.
 The inspection process involves observations; interviews with residents, residents’ family members and facility staff; and record review of documentation.

 DHSS sends a written Statement of Deficiencies (SOD) to non-compliant facilities describing each violation.
 Facility administrators are required to prepare a written Plan of Correction (POC) detailing how and when they intend to correct the cited deficiencies.
 DHSS must approve the POC.
 DHSS may conduct up to two facility revisits to ensure the required corrections are implemented appropriately and on time.
 Additional revisits are at the state’s discretion.
 If the facility does not correct deficiencies upon a revisit, the state and CMS may impose penalties, to include denial of payment for new admissions and/or civil money penalties.